 Programming Suggestion: Concert or Festival for a strong Grade 8 or experienced Grade 9 band

 On the Cape is written in such a way that it be placed in a variety of concert and festival settings.
 This is an uplifting piece and would work easily against a modal/darker/programmatic piece within a programme.
 The percussion writing is active throughout the piece.
 Articulation and countermelody are the two biggest concepts which could be taught throughout the piece.

 Programming Suggestion: Concert or Festival Closing selection for a B300 entry with a high school ensemble

-River Poem is a metaphorical work surrounding rivers and is depicted in a serene and contemplative work that uses a variety of colors and harmonies unique to young bands.
+River Poem is a contemplative and metaphorical work that uses a variety of colours and harmonies unique to young bands.
 Opulent mallet parts interact with optional piano to depict water gracefully cascading downwards.
 The harmonies and compositional tactics in this piece are mature and will require a band with a good handle on ear training.
 There is no discernible melody, just fragments throughout the sections, so counting and staying on top of entries will be KEY.

 Programming Suggestion: Lyrical Selection for a B300 Festival entry, or Winter Concert for an advancing high school band

 Uplifting and encouraging, this music has an attitude!
 From the opening multi-phonic saxophones to fluttered tongued winds and crashes of cymbals, it’s strong and defiant music with a purpose.
 Dedicated to the United Sound program, it’s a way of saying “thanks” for making so many students feel special and strong.

 Sogno di Volare is the sweeping and grand scope of Sid Meier's Civilization VI video game.
 It is captured beautifully by Christopher Tin's anthem-like composition.
 This version for flexible instrumentation effectively retains the drama and emotional impact of the original.